 #2.
 Foam Carving Knife

-The Foam Carving Knife is helpful for jobs that involve cutting both flat and curved surfaces or creating edges.
+The foam carving knife is helpful for jobs that involve cutting both flat and curved surfaces or creating edges.
 It can be used to cut a new channel where a zipper would be if you add a removable cushion cover.
+A foam knife is also useful for trimming and adjustments after the initial cut.
 The knife’s blade length goes from short and stubby, similar to the big razor blade mentioned above, to more dagger-like with teeth on both sides of the blade length.

 #3.
 Serrated Large Kitchen Knife (Optional)

-Ascertain what general shape and size you want your final cut cushion to look like before you start cutting.
-If your new cushion will be a standard rectangle, then accurate measurements and a good piece of foam are all you really need.
-However, if your desired shape is irregular, you’ll want to cut foam using a pattern and should follow the simple steps below:
+Before you start cutting, determine what general shape and size you want your final cut cushion to look like.
+If your new cushion will be a standard rectangle or square, then accurate measurements and a good piece of foam are all you really need.
+However, if you’re making a round foam cushion or your desired shape is irregular, you’ll want to cut the foam using a pattern and should follow the simple steps below:

 #1.
 Measure Your Starting Shape

 Decide on a final general outer shape for your new foam cushion or pillow.
-The best way to do this if you still have the existing cushion cover, is to measure from hem to hem to get the outer dimensions and add an extra inch or so to the length and width so your starting foam is large enough.
-You should be prepared with your new piece of foam in the desired thickness, ready to be cut into your specific shape.
+The best way to do this is by using the existing cushion cover if you still have it.
+Measure from hem to hem to get the outer dimensions and add an extra inch or so to the length and width so your starting foam is large enough.
+You should be prepared with your new piece of foam in the desired thickness ready to be cut into your specific shape.
 From there, you can begin measuring out the correct size to make a pattern, ideally on a large piece of kraft paper or bolt of fabric.

 #2.
 Make a Pattern

 Now that you have a pattern and a large piece of foam ready to be cut, you can prepare the new foam for cutting.
-Place the pattern on top of your new foam and follow the pattern with a Sharpie and draw a guide for your cuts onto the material you’re working with.
-You can use pins or push pins to hold the pattern in place while marking, so it doesn’t slip around during this part of the process.
-When this step is complete you should see the outline of your new cushion, in the correct thickness, ready to be cut.
+Place the pattern on top of your new foam, follow the pattern with a Sharpie and draw a guide for your cuts onto the material you’re working with.
+You can use pins or push pins to hold the pattern in place while marking so it doesn’t slip around during this part of the process.
+When this step is complete, you should see the outline of your new cushion in the correct thickness ready to be cut.

 Once your marks are in place, you are ready to begin cutting your new foam.
-Remember that perfection isn’t required when cutting foam to a pattern, as the foam naturally may expand or compress into the shape of your cushion cover and will also often be covered in dacron or other batting.
-A variance of up to ¼-inch is fine as you cut your foam.
+Remember that perfection isn’t required when cutting foam to a pattern; the foam naturally may expand or compress into the shape of your cushion cover and will also often be covered in Dacron or other batting.
+A variance of up to a quarter-inch is fine as you cut your foam.
 Depending on how complex your pattern is, you can use the tools mentioned above for cutting.
 The larger or thicker the piece, the more it will make sense to use a foam saw rather than an electric or plain serrated knife.

 foam layers

-Down Envelopes: If you are looking for an extra layer of luxury to your cushions you can consider down or poly fill envelopes to your foam.
-This can be a bit more complicated, and you likely need to trim your foam an additional inch or so on all three dimensions for it to still fit correctly in your cushion covers.
-We’d recommend seeking the advice of an expert if you want to try this added step.
+Down Envelopes: If you are looking for an extra layer of luxury to your cushions, you can consider down or poly-fill envelopes to your foam.
+This can be a bit more complicated than batting, and you will likely need to trim your foam an additional inch or so on all three dimensions for it to still fit correctly in your cushion covers.
+We recommend seeking the advice of an expert if you want to try this added step.

 Get monthly updates on promotions, deals, and new products.